sara-woods/saralotfi/README.md

 *Recent graduate of Le Wagon Full Stack Web Development Bootcamp in London!*

+🌱 I’m currently learning React
-🐱‍👤 Addicted to cracking katas at Codewars
+🐱‍👤 Cracking katas at Codewars is fun!
 🦆🐷🌲Love animals and nature
 👩‍💻 Looking for work!
 📬 How to reach me: lotfi.sara@gmail.com